-What is the US GAAP Taxonomy?
+What is the (General Accepted Accounting Principles) Taxonomy?

 Through complex guidelines, GAAP sets out rules covering the fine details of financial statements, from balance sheet classification to revenue recognition.
 These guidelines are codified in the GAAP Taxonomy Architecture, which serves as the basis for XBRL.

 Some financial accounting inconsistencies remain, however.
-Although US companies follow GAAP rules, other countries apply London-based International Financial Reporting Standards (IFRS).
+Although U.S. companies follow GAAP rules, other countries apply London-based International Financial Reporting Standards (IFRS).
 This gap in standards affects global business practices, from accounting to stock market valuations.